Should I fight a New York DWI Charge?

 If you are convicted for a New York DUI, the following two variables will determine the penalties you may receive:

 - The seriousness of the offense ranging from a traffic infraction to a felony.

-The penalties awarded by court for a DUI offense include:
+The penalties awarded by court for a DWI offense include:

 In addition to these consequences, you will also be subjected to years of increased insurance premiums.